SinaKhalili/ssssg/README.md

 # Hello welcome to [my blog](https://myblog.com)

 Welcome to my cool blog!
+It can even link

 I wrote it in my own [markup format](https://google.com) it's not [very good](https://something.com)! but it's a start!
 """